 The delicious buffet breakfast, the friendly reception who are ready to help you 24 hours a day in a foreign country, and the epic swimming pool with a slide, fountains, and kiddie area make this a great choice!

-With this 3 Day Bangkok Itinerary for Families, it’s important to give the kids a chance to be active and have fun!
-That’s why I think the Children’s Discovery Museum is the perfect place to go for Day 2 with all it’s interactive exhibits and engaging activities.
+With this 3 Day in Bangkok Itinerary for Families, it’s important to give the kids a chance to be active and have fun!
+That’s why I think the Children’s Discovery Museum is the perfect place to go for your 2nd Day in Bangkok with all its interactive exhibits and engaging activities.

 HOW TO GET THERE: It’s just an 8 minute walk from the Chatuchak BTS Sky Train Station